-- a.
-If there is a new situation that gives rise to strong suspicion, then if the situation is discovered while the trial is still in progress, there will be a verdict of acquittal or a decision to be acquitted of all legal charges or demands from the Prosecutor.
-The charges cannot be accepted or lighter criminal provisions can be applied to the case. - b.
-If in various verdicts there is a statement that something has been proven, but the things or conditions underlying and the reasons for the verdict are proven, it turns out to be contradictory. - c.
+a.
+Suppose there is a new situation that gives rise to strong suspicion.
+In that case, if the problem is discovered while the trial is still in progress, there will be a verdict of acquittal or a decision to be acquitted of all legal charges or demands from the Prosecutor.
+The charges cannot be accepted, and lighter criminal provisions cannot be applied to the case.

+- b.
+If there is a statement in various verdicts that something has been proven, but the underlying things or conditions and the reasons for the verdict are proven, it turns out to be contradictory. - c.
 If the verdict clearly shows the judge's error or obvious error.

-In principle, all defendants who are suspected and charged as perpetrators of criminal acts must be tried first before being tried.
-However, apart from that, both generally and specifically, the law has stipulated that there are exceptions, namely the elimination or elimination of prosecution of defendants in certain cases.
+In principle, all defendants suspected and charged as perpetrators of criminal acts must be tried first before being tried.
+However, apart from that, generally and specifically, the law has stipulated that there are exceptions, namely the elimination or elimination of prosecution of defendants in some instances.
 The dismissal of charges against the defendant is generally carried out because:

 - a.
 There has been a judge's verdict which has permanent legal force (the power of a court decision) regarding the same act (fact) (Article 76 of the Criminal Code); - b.
 The defendant died (Article 77 of the Criminal Code); - c.
 Matters have expired (Article 78 of the Criminal Code); - d.
-There is a settlement outside the trial (Article 82 of the Criminal Code).
+There is a settlement outside the trial (Article 82 of the Criminal Code).7

-In the Criminal Code, every criminal case can only be heard, tried, and decided once, in other words, a criminal case that has been decided by a judge cannot be examined and tried again a second time.
-This provision is expressly stated in Article 76 paragraph (1) of the Criminal Code CHAPTER VIII on Exceptions to the Right to Prosecute Criminal Justice and Criminal Exceptions.
+In the Criminal Code, every criminal case can only be heard, tried, and decided once, in other words, a criminal case that a judge has decided cannot be examined and tried again a second time.
+This provision is expressly stated in Article 76, paragraph (1) of the Criminal Code CHAPTER VIII on Exceptions to the Right to Prosecute Criminal Justice and Criminal Exceptions.
 This article states that (1) Unless the judge's decision can still be changed, a person cannot be sued again for an act that has been decided by an Indonesian judge, whose decision cannot be changed anymore (res judicata).
 Paragraph (2) states: if the decision comes from another judge, then prosecution cannot be carried out against that person because of that action also in the case of: